BioinfoMachineLearning/cryo2struct/README.md

 ## Description of the dataset
 The dataset can be accessed using the above dataset download link.
-The protein structures and cryo-EM density maps can be visualized using tools such as: [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/index.html) and [PyMOL](https://pymol.org).
+The protein structures and cryo-EM density maps can be visualized using tools such as: [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/index.html).
 The dataset follows the format described below:
 ```text
 cryo2struct
 ├── metadata.csv